GDSC-cuiatd/AgriTech/README.md

 </a>
 <br />

-> Click image to enlarge.
+> Click the image to enlarge.

 ## Getting Started